Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 Even if you have the best microwave oven, you need baking dishes to withstand the firing temperatures of your appliance.
 So, if your dish in question is glass or ceramic bakeware, which should you choose?
-The wrong dish might spoil an otherwise excellent meal in the battle of glass vs ceramic for a microwave.
+The wrong dish might spoil an otherwise excellent meal in the battle of glass vs ceramic for a fine stainless steel microwave.
 Read on to learn if a glass or ceramic dish is the best choice for your microwave.

 Much like comparing porcelain and ceramic cookware for a microwave, glass vs. ceramic microwave-safe dishes are not too different from each other.
 That said, some key differences may sway your decision-making process.